libriscv/libriscv/README.md

 ## Instruction set support

-The emulator currently supports RV32IM, however the foundation is laid for RV64IM.
+The emulator currently supports RV32IMAC, however the foundation is laid for RV64IM.
-Eventually RV32C extension will also be supported (compressed).
+Eventually F-extension will also be supported (floating point).

 ## Usage